 - Based on core mission function: Certain FBI divisions support one mission area exclusively and thus, are allocated entirely to the corresponding decision unit.
-For example, all of the resources of the Directorate of Intelligence are allocated to the Intelligence Decision Unit while all of the resources of the CJIS Division are allocated to the CJS decision unit. - Based on workload: Critical investigative enablers, such as the Laboratory Division, the International Operations Division, and the Operational Technology Division, are allocated to the decision units based on workload.
-For example, 21 percent of the Laboratory Division's workload is in support of counterterrorism investigations and accordingly, 21 percent of the Laboratory Division's resources are allocated to the CT/CI decision unit.
-These percentage assignments may be revised upon review of workload. - Pro-rated across all decision units: Administrative enablers, such as all three IT Divisions, the Facilities and Logistics Services Division, and the Human Resources Division, are pro-rated across all four decision units since these Divisions support the entire organization.
+For example, all of the resources of the DI are allocated to the Intelligence Decision Unit while all of the resources of the CJIS Division are allocated to the CJS decision unit. - Based on workload: Critical investigative enablers, such as the LD, the International Operations Division, and the Operational Technology Division, are allocated to the decision units based on workload.
+For example, 21 percent of the LD's workload is in support of counterterrorism investigations and accordingly, 21 percent of the LD's resources are allocated to the CT/CI decision unit.
+These percentage assignments may be revised upon review of workload. - Pro-rated across all decision units: Administrative enablers, such as the ITB, the FLSD, and the HRD are pro-rated across all four decision units since these Divisions support the entire organization.
 This pro-rata spread is based on the allocation of operational divisions and critical investigative enablers.